Ingesting Word Documents

 </div>

-In both of these examples we have containers (an ol in the first and a div in the second) that are associated with classes and list and paragraph elements that likewise have classes on their own.
+in the second) that are associated with classes and list and paragraph elements that likewise have classes on their own.
 That means we have a lot of targets we can take advantage of in our stylesheet.
 Let’s talk about those now.

-Global Ingestion Styles#
+Global Ingestion Styles

 Re-centering ourselves, we are in the Manifold backend, looking at the Ingestion Settings, specifically the code editor beneath the heading for Global Ingestion Styles.
 The input area here is expecting a stylesheet from you, formatted in CSS syntax.